Creative Placemaking: Storytelling About People and Culture

 The term “Creative Placemaking” has become one of those overused phrases or buzzwords that has either lost its meaning or perhaps, never achieved the significant denotation that would help establish a common language.
 How did this happen?
 So often, we begin to categorize and label, to help us talk about concepts that aren’t always so easy to understand.
 In so doing, the idea is changed and loses its inherent value and integrity.
 Such is the case with “Creative Placemaking.”
 We have included so many different elements and approaches in the realm of public infrastructure, community master planning, facilitation and engagement, that now we’re not sure what Placemaking means, or the role that it can play in making special and functional places.
 This is one of the reasons that so many examples of urban design have become repetitive themes applied to our public spaces.
 Rather than a physical imposition, we must respond to the surrounding architecture and landscape to sense what belongs.

 Creative Placemaking is first and foremost about people.
 The growing awareness related to Placemaking initiatives must be centered on both the functional and aesthetic challenges to design and create meaningful and memorable public spaces where people want to be.
-When a public space is thoughtfully and purposefully designed by a multidisciplinary team of artists, architects, engineers, owners and other representative stakeholders of the community, the results can be dramatic.
+When public spaces are thoughtfully and purposefully designed by a multidisciplinary team of artists, architects, engineers, owners and other representative stakeholders of the community, the results can be dramatic.
 Without this collaboration, invariably something is missing: a connection and investment with the very people one hopes to attract and engage.
 Multidisciplinary design is critical to the process that helps drive successful and lasting public spaces and environments.
 Creative Placemaking depends on a sensitive awareness to develop and establish relationships among social, cultural, environmental and economic factors that are unique to each location, community and region.